Birthdate: May 12, 1968

 Tony regularly appears on television and in films, and hosts a weekly show on Sirius XM.
 His autobiography, HAWK—Occupation: Skateboarder was a New York Times bestseller and is currently available in paperback.
 In 2010, Wiley Publishing released How Did I Get Here?
 The Ascent of an Unlikely CEO.

 As his income reached a level he never could have imagined, Tony made an effort to give back to the subculture that has given him so much.
-His Tony Hawk Foundation has donated over $4 million to 525 skatepark projects throughout the United States.
-The foundation helps finance public skateparks in low-income areas, providing a safe place to skate and helping young skaters from Marathon, Florida, to Sitka, Alaska, build their self-confidence.
-Skateparks that received financial assistance from the Tony Hawk Foundation currently serve more than 3 million young Americans annually.
+His Tony Hawk Foundation has funded over $5 million to over 550 skatepark projects throughout the United States and now the World.
+The Foundation helps finance public skateparks in low-income areas, providing a safe place to skate and helping young skaters from Marathon, Florida, to Sitka, Alaska, build their self-confidence.
+Skateparks that received financial assistance from the Tony Hawk Foundation currently serve more than 4.8 million young Americans annually.